HaxeFoundation/hxcpp/README.md

 haxelib run hxcpp build.xml
 ```

-In the same folder, you can cross build to other platforms using the run.n with the said paltform name.
+In the same folder, you can cross build to other platforms using the run.n with the said platform name.

 For example :